BrainTireFire/Lab5/README.md

 # SUML subject homework

 ## Description
-Create the api for model using FASTAPI
+Create the api for model using streamlit